Skip to main content

 • Create a conceptual layout that maps cultivation, post-harvest, support, fertigation, and mechanical spaces so you can quantify walls, doors, lights, benching, and other construction needs.

-• Map your capital expenditures (CapEx) across structure, engineering, architecture, cultivation and post-harvest equipment, and extraction gear so you can see where to cut costs and where you can invest more.
+• Map your capital expenditures (CapEx) across structure, engineering, architecture, cultivation and post-harvest equipment, and extraction gear so you can see where to cut costs and where to invest more.

 • Model your operational expenditures (OpEx) by estimating HVAC loads, water usage, power, consumables, and staffing requirements based on plant counts, equipment loads, and system complexity.